maxhearts/cbc-impact/README.md

 `bots/<name>/config.toml` — backend, model, generation params, history window, episodic limit, auto-consolidate toggle.
 See `template/config.toml` for the full set with comments.

-### Inspiration & differences

-Built off the `harness` agent framework on the `master` branch sibling project.
-Carries over the SOUL/SEMANTIC/EPISODIC tiering and the session-end consolidation idea.
-Replaces the Claude-Code-CLI core (and its plugin/hook surface, tool use, self-editing memory) with a plain HTTP chat-completions client and an explicit consolidation pass — both because small open-weight models can't be trusted to drive those mechanisms reliably.